-If several threads simultaneously call methods on the same Statement instance, CallableStatement, or PreparedStatement-which we do not recommend-you have to manually synchronize the calls to the methods on the Statement; jConnect does not do this automatically.
+If several threads simultaneously call methods on the same Statement instance, CallableStatement, or PreparedStatement-which Sybase does not recommend- you must manually synchronize the calls to the methods on the Statement; jConnect does not do this automatically.

-For example, if you have two threads operating on the same Statement instance-one thread sending a query and the other thread processing warnings-you have to synchronize the calls to the methods on the Statement or conflicts may occur.
+For example, if you have two threads operating on the same Statement instance-one thread sending a query and the other thread processing warnings-you must synchronize the calls to the methods on the Statement or conflicts may occur.

-Using ResultSet.getCursorName()
+Using ResultSet.getCursorName

 Some JDBC drivers generate a cursor name for any SQL query so that a string can always be returned.
-However, jConnect does not return a name when ResultSet.getCursorName() is called, unless you either
+However, jConnect does not return a name when ResultSet.getCursorName is called, unless you either:

-- called setFetchSize() or setCursorName() on the corresponding Statement, or - set the SELECT_OPENS_CURSOR connection property to true, and your query was in the form of SELECT...
-FOR UPDATE; for example,
+- Called setFetchSize or setCursorName on the corresponding Statement, or - Set the SELECT_OPENS_CURSOR connection property to "true," and your query was in the form of SELECT...
+FOR UPDATE.
+For example:

-'''

 select au_id from authors for update

-'''

-If you do not call setFetchSize() or setCursorName() on the corresponding Statement, or set the SELECT_OPENS_CURSOR connection property to true, null is returned.
+If you do not call setFetchSize or setCursorName on the corresponding Statement, or set the SELECT_OPENS_CURSOR connection property to "true," null is returned.

-According to the JDBC 2.0 API (chapter 11, "Clarifications"), all other SQL statements do not need to open a cursor and return a name.

-For more information on how to use cursors in jConnect, see "Using cursors with result sets" on page 48.
+According to the JDBC 2.0 API (see chapter 11, "Clarifications"), all other SQL statements do not need to open a cursor and return a name.
+For more information on how to use cursors in jConnect, see "Using cursors with result sets" on page 49.

-Using setLong() with large parameter values
+Using setLong with large parameter values

-Implementations of the PreparedStatement.setLong() method set a parameter value to a SQL BIGINT datatype.
+Implementations of the PreparedStatement.setLong method set a parameter value to a SQL BIGINT datatype.
 Most Adaptive Server databases do not have an 8-byte BIGINT datatype.
-If a parameter value requires more than 4 bytes of a BIGINT, using setLong() may result in an overflow exception.
+If a parameter value requires more than 4 bytes of a BIGINT, using setLong can result in an overflow exception.